bbatsov/batsov.com/_posts/2023-04-09-updating-the-bundler-version-specified-in-gemfile-lock.md

 Pretty meta, right?

-I needed to do this out earlier today, when I noticed that Bundler 1.x is not compatible with Ruby 3.
+I needed to do this earlier today, when I noticed that Bundler 1.x is not compatible with Ruby 3.
 It took me a few minutes to recall the right way to update the required version of Bundler, so I thought to write this short article for posterity's sake.